This is an exciting collaboration between Wilderhood Watch and six St Albans allotment sites, funded by a grant from the RHS.

 We’ll also be involving the key streets which run between our allotments by finding residents who would be willing to coordinate a Wilderhood Watch project.
 They will be well supported by all of the organisations involved, and will be welcome to attend fun, informative events at their nearby allotments.
 Having this two pronged approach will ultimately not only create more space for wildlife within our allotments, but enable animals to travel safely between allotments via these newly linked gardens.

-Before choosing which project or projects would be best suited for our allotments, we intend to carry out habitat surveys to assess what already exists on our sites.
-We’ll be sending out questionnaires to all our plot holders, asking them what aspects of gardening for wildlife they’d particularly like us to focus on.
+Before choosing which project or projects would be best suited for our allotments, we intend to carry out habitat surveys (see below) to assess what already exists on our sites.
+We’ve sent these out to all our plot holders, asking them what aspects of gardening for wildlife they’d particularly like us to focus on.
 Also, our recent wildflower, invertebrate, small mammal, bird and reptile bioblitzes will provide valuable information which we can use to inform any decisions.

 - Sandridge Rd Allotments including Beech Rd and Bernard’s Heath Junior School (via Marshall Ave, Sandridge Rd, Grange St, Church St and Folly Lane to the Folly Lane Allotments)

 - Folly Lane Allotments including Goldsmith Way and Artisan Cresc (via the Victoria playing fields, Verulam Rd, London Rd, Watson’s Walk and Cottonmill Lane to the Cottonmill, Sopwell and Nunnery Allotments).

 - Cottonmill, Sopwell and Nunnery Allotments including Old Sopwell Gardens, Prospect Rd and St Peter’s School (via the Alban Way, Orient Close and Camp Rd to the Camp Allotments)